friendlyantz/friendlyantz/_posts/100_days_of_code_2022/2022-10-31-100-days-of-code-day-4.md

 D6: learn how to probe open ports to determine service/version & OS info with `nmap -sV 10.129.0.9`
 > Mac does not have decent cli tool for accessing ftp(or I couldn't find one quickly). you can connect to FTP via Finder->Go->Connect to Server, but it's just UI.
 Other option to use `ncftp` that loggs use in as `anonymous` by default

+- hacking SMB on p445
+> Again Mac does not have decent alternative to Linux `smbclient`, seems like one of the biggies for MacOS [https://discussions.apple.com/thread/6408765](https://discussions.apple.com/thread/6408765)

+D7:
+- DNS resolvers -> `scutil --dns`
+- classic lsof `lsof -i :9253 -nP -sTCP:LISTEN`
+- `nslookup google.com` - this is simple lookup, but if you need custom ports/etc, you need to go into interactive mode by just `nslookup` and setting your parms, refer `man nslookup`
+- Mac sys logs located here (i.e. Puma server logs): `tail -f ~/Library/Logs/puma-dev.log`